marymar/vue-harry-potter-quiz-workshop/workshop-steps/step7.md

 });
 ```

-For changing our values in the store we have to use a defined way for it and to do it over set methods, which are defined within the mutation property.
-Therefore we have to define further for each property in the store a set method, if we want to mutate those values.
+For changing our values in the store we have to use a defined way for it, and do it over a set of methods, which are defined within the mutation property.

+Therefore, we have to define further each property inside the store as a set method if we want to mutate those values.
-We will also store the data in the localStorage of the browser.
+We will also store the data in the `localStorage` of the browser.

 ```javascript
 // store/index.js